Dalmatian

 Border Collie (Photo by Anna Dudkova on Unsplash)

+Border Collies are the epitome of canine energy, with a seemingly inexhaustible drive that can leave even the most active owners breathless.
 “Border Collies were originally bred as working dogs and certainly have the energy level to prove it!
 While they make good family pets, make sure to give them exercise.
 Without exercise, Border Collies (and all of the dogs on this list) will get bored.
 That’s not good for the dog’s mental health or your couch,” adds Proud Dog Mom.

+These intelligent workaholics are constantly on the go, their minds and bodies craving stimulation, making them the perfect companion for those who enjoy an action-packed lifestyle filled with long walks, agility courses, and endless games of fetch.
 “One of the most popular working breeds, the Border Collie is still used extensively on ranches and farms today.
 The Border Collie is easily number one on our list, and the same can be said for other lists you will find.
 This breed requires both mental and physical exercise to stay happy and healthy.
 As a responsible Border Collie owner, it’s your due diligence to ensure that they get the training time and exercise they need to thrive.
 Because of their demanding physical and mental needs, many would consider these beautiful dog breeds to be one of the most hyper dog breeds,” explains iHeartDogs.

 2. Australian Shepherd

 The Australian Shepherd is a medium-sized herding dog known for its intelligence, agility, and versatility.
 Originating in the United States, this breed gained popularity due to its exceptional herding skills.
 “When you bring an Australian Shepherd home, be prepared to take care of a smart pup who is bound to make a bit of mischief when they have a lot of energy.
-These pups mostly worked as farm hands, and although they are easy to train and adapt well to their surroundings, they need to run and play too,” describes Wag!
+These pups mostly worked as farm hands, and although they are easy to train and adapt well to their surroundings, they need to run and play too,” says Wag!

 closeup photo of Australian shepherd near green leafed plant